Haiti: Grupo M and CODEVI II-01/Zone Franche de Ouanaminthe

 The complaint was submitted to CAO by a local individual on behalf of 174 farmers’ households in the Special Economic Zone of Ouanaminthe.
 The complaint raises concerns regarding the economic displacement of the complainants due to CODEVI’s construction of their facilities in the Special Economic Zone in 2002.
 According to the complaint, despite commitments made in a ‘social compensation plan’, they have yet to receive their replacement land and did not obtain adequate compensation for their crops.
 The complaint also alleges improper waste disposal by CODEVI, leading to pollution.

-A dispute resolution process in underway.
+A dispute resolution process is ongoing.

-Status as of January 20, 2020
+Status as of March 20, 2023.